 Antibiotics are a type of antimicrobial substance active against bacteria.
-Their action is to kill or inhibits the growth of bacteria.
+Their action is to kill or inhibit the growth of bacteria.

 Fortunately, antibiotics are still exciting as they are powerful and lifesaving for some people with serious infections.

-Unfortunately, nowadays antibiotics are sometimes unnecessary used or given for no reason.
+Unfortunately, nowadays antibiotics are sometimes unnecessary and used or given for no reason.

 They come in many forms:

 In our gut, we have a diverse and rich gut microbiota, which is essential for our health.
 A result of poor diversity of the gut ecosystem is a characteristic of chronic diseases including obesity, diabetes, asthma, and gut inflammatory disorders.
 Gut microbiota influences health in many ways: synthesis of vitamins, digestion of food, defence against pathogens, development, and maintenance of the immune system.

 How do antibiotics work in your body?

 Once administered, the antibiotic kills the pathogenic bacteria by destroying the bacterial cells and preventing cell reproduction.
 However, at the same time, it kills and inhibits some commensal microbes (the good bacteria that reinforce the immune system, mostly present in your gut).
 Antibiotics also change the microbial diversity, which can weaken the immune system and disturb the function of certain hormones pathways in the gut.

 Antibiotics work immediately in the gut but it can take longer for you to feel better (about 2 to 3 days).